-Call Your Dentist During a Pediatric Dental Emergency
+Call Lovett Dental Pasadena If You Have a Pediatric Dental Emergency

 Call your dentist as soon as possible and say you have a pediatric dental emergency.
 Try to explain in detail what has happened.
 Once they understand the situation, they’ll be able to advise you on what to do and schedule an emergency appointment for your child.
 Your dentist can also let you know what kind of care your child will need before they arrive at their appointment.
-If your child is experiencing pain or discomfort don’t hesitate in contacting our specialized pediatric dentists today.
-Call us on 281.336.8068 and we’ll schedule in an appointment for your child.
+If your child is experiencing pain or discomfort, don’t hesitate to contact our specialized pediatric dentists today.
+Call us on 281-998-8800, and we’ll schedule an appointment for your child.